Browse by Medical Category

 Some cranial-base tumors, even large ones, can be removed without a large incision.

 Our physicians play a key role in developing advanced minimally invasive surgical techniques that allow them to access the skull base using an endoscope placed through the nose, removing tumors and treating deep lesions more safely and precisely.

-The Cranial Base Center is a joint effort between the Stephen E. and Catherine Pappas Center for Neuro-Oncology at Massachusetts General Hospital and the Department of Otolaryngology at the Massachusetts Eye and Ear Infirmary (MEEI).
+The Cranial Base Center is a joint effort between the Stephen E. and Catherine Pappas Center for Neuro-Oncology at Massachusetts General Hospital and the Department of Otolaryngology at Massachusetts Eye and Ear.
 The center offers a complete range of services relating to cranial base disorders, including: